skellis46/finger-pointing-moon/case-for-support.md

 _Finger Pointing Moon_ is predicated on two propositions: i) that there is a systemic failure in practice-research to even attempt to address the changes and differences made possible through research-focused artistic practices; ii) that this systemic failure has unique problems for artist-scholars working with body-based practices.

+- is anything not able to be claimed? is anything not 'presentable as truth'? what are the limits? at what point would a reader guffaw? (reminded here of that experiemnt to get fake papers published)

 ### why is it important that these questions are explored?

 this is because it hasn't yet happened built on assumptions and proxies.